prompto/appcenter/README.md

 # Application factory
-web site for development of prompto applications
+web based IDE for development of prompto applications